Inverse Optimization with Noisy Data: Introduction

-In Section \ref{section:consistency}, we study the statistical consistency of our formulation of the inverse optimization problem.
+In Section \ref{section:consistency}, we prove that our inverse optimization formulation produces statistically consistent estimates of the unknown model parameters.
 The key technical difficulty in proving these results is dealing with continuity issues.
 In particular, the risk measures are not continuous in the general case, but are rather lower semicontinuous.
 As alluded to above, this precludes the use of the typical statistical machinery used to prove consistency results (namely the uniform law of large numbers \citep{jennrich1969} and related uniform bounds \citep{bartlett2002,greenshtein2004}).
 To circumvent this difficulty, we define a regularized version of the inverse optimization problem that smooths out any discontinuities, and this regularized version of the problem is constructed using a new duality-based reformulation for bilevel programs.
 Using epi-convergence theory, we show the regularization parameter can be adjusted to approximate the original inverse optimization problem to arbitrary accuracy.
-The section concludes by using the regularized version of the inverse optimization problem to prove results on the statistical consistency of our formulation.
+The regularized version of our formulation enables us to prove the desired statistical consistency results.

 Section \ref{section:numerical} provides two numerical algorithms for solving our formulation of the inverse optimization problem.
 The first numerical algorithm is an enumeration algorithm that is applicable to settings where the dimensionality of the parameter space is modest (i.e., at most four or five parameters).
 The second numerical algorithm is a semiparametric approach that combines nonparametric statistics with a modified version of our formulation of the inverse optimization problem.
 The statistical consistency of these two numerical algorithms are shown using the results from Section \ref{section:consistency}.
 Lastly, in Section \ref{section:data} we demonstrate using synthetic and real data sets the competitiveness of our approaches as compared to existing heuristics \citep{keshavarz2011,bertsimas2013}.